What is a C-peptide test?

-The pancreas produces insulin, which allows cells to absorb glucose from the blood.
-When insulin is released, the pancreas also releases C-peptide.
-Measuring the amount of C-peptide in blood tells how much insulin is being produced.
+C-peptide is a byproduct created when insulin is produced.
+Measuring the amount of C-peptide in blood indicates how much insulin is being produced.
 Generally, high C-peptide production indicates high insulin production, and vice versa.

-Patients undergoing the insulin C-peptide test may experience some discomfort when the blood sample is drawn.
-Common side effects include pain or throbbing at the injection site.
-However, symptoms are temporary.
+The C-peptide test may cause some discomfort when the blood sample is drawn.
+Common side effects include temporary pain or throbbing at the needle site.

 Less common side effects include:

 Results are typically available within a few days.

 In general, normal results for C-peptide in the bloodstream are between 0.5 and 2.0 nanograms per milliliter (ng/mL).

 However, results for the C-peptide test may vary based on the lab.
 Your doctor will be able to provide you with more information about the results and what they mean.

 If your C-peptide level is higher than normal, it can mean that your body produces too much insulin.